Hisarya walled Roman town

 Beginnings and Thracians

-As the state of Thracians developed, this resort city became an early urban centre.
+As the state of Thracians developed, this resort city became an early urban center.
 It is known that ancient Thracians had here temples and unknown rituals took place in this nature resort.

 In 46 AD Thrace was conquered by Roman Empire and Hisarya (then it most certainly had a different name) became a Roman town.